6 Best Stainless Steel Water Bottles I Use & Love

 The heat retention is also decent at 8 hours, although it is not as good as that offered by Hydro Flask, for example.

-Just like with Hydro Flask, it’s hard to pinpoint a significant drawback of the CamelBak.
+Just like with Coldest or Hydro Flask, it’s hard to pinpoint a significant drawback of the CamelBak.
 If I had to nitpick, I’d say you need some time to get used to the lid and cap design, as it’s not the most intuitive.

 The opening mechanism, in particular, is unlike any I’ve seen, which could be problematic while driving.